 - Rub about 1 teaspoon of salt per side.
 Let the fish absorb the flavor for about 15 minutes.

-- Combine the tomato, onion, ginger, lemon juice, salt, and ground black pepper in a medium bowl.
+- Combine the tomato, onion, mango, ginger, lemon juice, salt, and ground black pepper in a medium bowl.
 Mix well.

 - Scoop the tomato and onion mixture and stuff inside the cavity of the tilapia.
 Try to stuff all the mixture, if possible.
 Note that the tilapia should have a cut under the body due to removal of the innards.